 If you or someone you know are experiencing a crisis…

-During business hours: if you find yourself in a non-life-threatening crisis, you may reach out to the Counseling Center for crisis intervention during our business hours: Monday through Friday, 9AM to 7PM.
-We are generally able to return calls or respond to emails by the end of the business day.
-We do take walk-ins, though we may have scheduled appointments booked that day.
+During business hours: if you find yourself in a non-life-threatening crisis, you may reach out to the Counseling Center for crisis intervention during our business hours, Monday through Friday, 8:30 a.m–4:30 p.m.
+We generally are able to return calls or respond to emails by the end of the business day.
+We do take same-day appointments, although we may have scheduled appointments that day.
 Depending on the situation, we may be able to see you.